Tools Especially for Practitioners

 This fun and simple tool helps parents identify the interests of their child.
 This tool is also helpful for professionals gathering information from parents regarding their child and family interests.

-Early Childhood Classroom Interest Tool
+Early Childhood Classroom Interests Tool

 This tool offers teachers a quick and easy way to identify and chart the interests of each child within their classroom.
 Teachers are also able to identify literacy activities already occurring and available to children every day.
 Included are versions for Infant/Toddler and Preschool use.